Diocese of Brownsville: History

-1690 to 1965
+1690 to 1900

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.At the conclusion of the Mexican War of Independence in 1821, Texas became part of Mexico.